 A previous Phase 2 trial, which tested arimoclomol in 36 people with SOD1 MND, found that the treatment was safe and well tolerated by the participants.
 Indication of improvement in survival and ALSFRS was also observed.

-The Phase 3 quadruple-blinded, placebo-controlled trial which initiated in August 2018, aims to recruit 212 participants to test effectiveness of arimoclomol when given in form of oral capsules across 18 months.
+The Phase 3 quadruple-blinded, placebo-controlled trial (ORARIALS-01) which initiated in August 2018, has fully enrolled 231 participants to test effectiveness of arimoclomol when given in form of oral capsules across 18 months.
 The primary outcomes will measure function and survival (using the Combined Assessment of Function and Survival (CAFS) measure), with additional outcomes of interest focusing on ALSFRS and SVC progression.
+Find out more about this trial at clinicaltrials.gov

 The first phase of the trial began in early 2016, recruiting 70 people with MND in the USA, Canada and Europe (including one centre in the UK).
 To date, the drug has shown acceptable safety and tolerability.
 Early analyses showed that delivering the highest dose led to significant reduction of SOD1 protein levels in the cerebrospinal fluid and showed signs of slower clinical progression.

-This Phase 3 trial is currently ACTIVE and RECRUITING.
+This Phase 1 trial is currently ACTIVE, NOT RECRUITING.

-This Phase 2 trial is currently ACTIVE and RECRUITING.
+This Phase 2 trial is currently ACTIVE but not recruiting.

 This is a joint clinical trial between clinicians in France and the UK that will test a molecule that occurs naturally in our bodies called interleukin-2 (IL-2) as a potential new therapy for MND.